pitzzae/yggtorrent/README.md

 ====
 ### Yggtorrent Web crawler client

-A crawler client for the [Yggtorrent V3.0 website](https://yggtorrent.pe) that works in node
+A crawler client for the [Yggtorrent V3.0 website](https://yggtorrent.pe) that works in node@8

 Install
 -------